208ProgrammingClub/guess-my-number/README.md

     2. GuessMyNumber.js

 The file readme.js is full of our instructions.
-The file GuessMyNumber.js should be completely empty -You didn't think I was going to do all the work did you?
+The file GuessMyNumber.js should be completely empty! -You didn't think I was going to do all the work did you?

 ### Lets get Started!###

 #4.
 Prompting for information#
-Our first requirement is to greet the user by name and ask (prompt) them to guess a number between 1 and 100.
-To accomplish that, we'll need to write a script that gets input from the user, stores that input, and then uses that stored value to create some output.
+Our first requirement is to greet the user by name and prompt (ask) them to guess a number between 1 and 100.
+To accomplish that, we'll need to write a script that gets input from the user, and stores that input, we can later tell the computer to use that stored value in our program.
 We can do all this in just a few lines of JavaScript code:  Please open your GuessMyNumber.js file and type in the following code _*EXACTLY*_ as it is dislayed below.
 ```javascript
 var name = prompt("Welcome to 'Guess My Number!
 What's your name? ");
 var player_guess = alert("See if you can guess my number in less than 10 tries!");
 ```

 That was easy!
 When the game is loaded, our user will be asked to enter his/her name.